10 Quick morning routine ideas to get the day off to a good start

 1. Stretch to warm your body up

-Snooze or express bed jumping enthusiasts will agree; a loud wakeup call instantly plunges us into stress.
+Snooze or express bed jumping enthusiasts will agree; a loud wake-up call instantly plunges us into stress.
 Just think about it, your poor body has been inactive for several hours and is suddenly awaken with little to no warning.
-To soften this event, start by remobilizing your muscles and joints.
+To soften this event, start by remobilizing your muscles and joints, as well as getting your blood flowing.
 Why not even stretch from head to toe to stimulate yourself too?

 For a complete stretch, work on your ankles, then your wrists, head, arms, and finally your knees by bringing them back to the chest